particle-iot/docs/src/content/reference/firmware.md

 ```

-Place that at the top of your code outside of any functions.

 ### Making changes to the layout or types of retained variables

-When adding new retained variables to an existing set of retained variables,
+When adding new `retained` variables to an existing set of `retained` variables,
 it's a good idea to add them after the existing variables. this ensures the
 existing retained data is still valid even with the new code.

 For example, if we wanted to add a new variable `char name[50]` we should add this after
-the existing retained variables:
+the existing `retained` variables:

 ```
 retained float lastTemperature;
 retained int numberOfPresses;
 retained int numberOfTriesRemaining = 10;
 retained char name[50];
 ```

-This is necessary that the existing variables keep the values they had.
-This would not be the case if we added `name` to the beginning or middle of the
+If instead we added `name` to the beginning or middle of the block of variables,
-block of variables -
-program would end up reading the stored values of other variables since the new code
+the program would end up reading the stored values of the wrong variables.
+This is
-is expecting to find the variables in a different location to where they were originally
+because the new code would be expecting to find the variables in a different memory location.
-stored.

-Similarly, you should avoid changing the type of
+Similarly, you should avoid changing the type of your variables as this will also
+alter the memory size and location of data in memory.

 This caveat is particularly important when updating firmware without power-cycling
+the device, which uses a software reset to reboot the device.
+This will allow previously
+`retained` variables to persist.

-the device.
-During development, a simpler alternative is to make any changes you need, and to
+During development, a good suggestion to avoid confusion is to design your application to work
+correctly when power is being applied for the first time, and all `retained` variables are
- power down the device whenever changes are made to retained variables.
+initialized.
+If you must rearrange variables, simply power down the device after changes are made
+to allow reinitialization of `retained` variables on the next power up of the device.
+Note: If using VBAT, ensure to completely remove its power source as well.

-It's perfectly fine to mix regular and retained variables, but for clarity we recommend
+It's perfectly fine to mix regular and `retained` variables, but for clarity we recommend
-keeping the retained variables in their own separate block so that you can be sure
+keeping the `retained` variables in their own separate block.
+In this way it's easier to recognize
-new retained variables are added to the end of the list.
+when new `retained` variables are added to the end of the list, or when they are rearranged.

 {{/if}}